-The human skeleton is living tissue that is constantly changing (remodeling).
-The symptoms of hereditary hyperphosphatasia occur because of markedly increased bone turnover.
-Bone turnover is a normal process in which bone gradually breaks down (bone resorption) and then reforms.
-If the loss of bone is greater than the rate of new bone formation, complications occur.
-Bone turnover involves cells that cause bone resorption (osteoclasts) and cells that cause bone formation (osteoblasts).
-The interaction between osteoclasts and osteoblasts determines how bone reforms.
-The interaction is a complex process that involves many factors including a protein called osteoprotegerin, which is coded for by the TNFRSF11B gene.
+The human skeleton is living tissue that is either growing (in childhood) or being renewed (in adulthood).
+Bone turnover is a normal process in which bone gradually breaks down (resorption) and then new bone is laid down (formation).
+The cells that resorb bone are called osteoclasts and those that form new bone are called osteoblasts.
+The processes of resorption and formation are linked by a complex process that involves many factors, including a protein called osteoprotegerin, which is coded for by the TNFRSF11B gene.

 Mutations affecting the TNFRSF11B gene result in deficiency of osteoprotegerin, which normally acts as a brake on bone resorption by regulating the activity of osteoclasts.
 Individuals with hereditary hyperphosphatasia have a deficiency of osteoprotegerin, which results in an increased rate of bone turnover.

 Hereditary hyperphosphatasia affects males and females in equal numbers.
-Like all recessive disorders it is more common in countries where within-family marriage is commonly practiced.
+Like all recessive disorders it is more common in countries where within-family marriage is practiced.
 More than 50 cases have been described since the disorder was first reported in the medical literature in 1956.

 A diagnosis of hereditary hyperphosphatasia is made based upon a thorough clinical evaluation, identification of characteristic symptoms and a variety of x-rays tests that reveal distinct radiographic findings.
 Affected individuals also have elevated levels of serum alkaline phosphatase and other biochemical markers of bone turnover, detectable through blood and urine tests.

 The treatment of hereditary hyperphosphatasia is directed toward the specific symptoms that are apparent in each individual.
 Treatment may require the coordinated efforts of a team of specialists.
-Pediatricians, specialists who assess and treat skeletal malformations (orthopedic surgeon), specialists who asses and treat hearing problems (audiologists), and other healthcare professionals need to systematically and comprehensively plan an affected child’s treatment.
+This will commonly include pediatricians, specialists who assess and treat skeletal malformations (orthopedic surgeon), and specialists who assess and treat hearing problems (audiologists) or eye problems (ophthalmologists), and other healthcare professionals.

 Individuals with hereditary hyperphosphatasia have been treated with drugs known as bisphosphonates.
 These drugs reduce bone turnover by inhibiting bone resorption.